polma7/hackupc2026/README.md

 # P2P E-Voting — HackUPC 2026

 A decentralized, serverless electronic voting system built on [Hyperswarm](https://github.com/holepunchto/hyperswarm) and [Electron](https://www.electronjs.org/).
 No server.
 No central database.
-Votes propagate peer-to-peer across a Kademlia-based DHT and are merged with a CRDT-style algorithm that guarantees eventual consistency even under network partitions.
+Votes propagate peer-to-peer across a Kademlia-based DHT and are merged with a CRDT-style algorithm in memory.

 ---